In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Additional Results Using the Main DGP

 \subsection{Additional selection criteria}

-In Fig.\ref{fig:othercrits} we additionally show performance of matching, influence function (IFs), weighted factual validation (wFactual) and pseudo-outcome selection with propensity-weighted pseudo-outcome (PW) and regression-adjusted pseudo-outcome (RA) not presented in the main text.
-We excluded them in the main text for legibility and because they did not present any improvements over factual selection (if anything they usually performed worse), with the exception of the RA pseudo outcome, which sometimes matches the performance of the R pseudo-outcome, but only in the absence of confounding.
+In Fig. \ref{fig:othercrits} we additionally show performance of matching, two further pseudo-outcomes (PW- and RA-pseudo-outcomes considered in \citet{curth2021nonparametric}), influence function (IFs) and weighted factual validation (wFactual) not presented in the main text.
+We excluded them in the main text for legibility and because they did not present any improvements over factual selection (if anything they usually performed worse).